ytsimon2004/neuralib/doc/source/api/roadmap.rst

 ---------------------------

 - Migrate to Python ≥ 3.11 to support more recent dependencies and tooling.
-- Expand the ``neuralib.ephys`` module to support in vivo electrophysiology data processing.
+- Initialize the ``neuralib.ephys`` module to mainly support in vivo electrophysiology data processing.

 Community Involvement
 ---------------------